Kyuyrii/Flugir-Budgie/README.md

 </a>

-# These are the projects that are included in Flugir-Budgie with small modifications to work with labwc and be able to be used in Snap:
+# These are the projects that are included in Flugir-Budgie with small modifications to work with labwc and/or be able to be used in Snap:

 Fluent: